-When we’re talking about noisy exhaust pipes, we’ve got a pretty mixed bag.
-Some of these solutions are fairly easy to implement.
+When we’re talking about noisy exhaust pipes, we’ve got a pretty mixed bag of solutions.
+Some of them are fairly easy to implement.
 Still, others will need to be done by a professional.
 In fact, as I’ll repeatedly state throughout this article, delegation is important.

 So, as always, before I explain how you can silence your car exhaust, let’s talk about what could be making it loud in the first place.

 Common Causes for a Loud Car Exhaust

 The most obvious reason why your exhaust might be louder than others is the exhaust itself.
 That is, your car could be sounding off because your exhaust is either too powerful or too old.

 Think of those sports cars you see on TV — luxury Supercars.
 That kind of makes them sound like the Kryptonian version of the Batmobile, but that’s beside the point.
 The point is that they’re incredibly powerful, which also makes them very loud.

 As I have mentioned in some of my quiet product reviews, with more power comes more noise.
 However, some old cars have incredibly loud exhausts as well, which is mostly due to rust.
 Often, you can even hear the pipes jangling against the bottom of the car as they come loose.
 And of course, these cars also typically have an assortment of other things loose inside them, though you can eliminate many of those with some strategically placed sound deadening materials.